Built-in Helm Chart¶

 protocol: TCP

-You can pass arbitrary annotations to the Helm chart using the top-level annotations
+You can pass arbitrary annotations and labels to the Helm chart using the top-level

 annotations: